proofit404/stories/docs/composition.rst

             self.load_price = load_price

 This way you decouple your business logic from relation mapper models or networking library!
-There is no more vendor lock on certain framework or database!
+There is no more vendor lock on a certain framework or database!
 Welcome to the good architecture utopia.

 .. code:: python